 Presented by Dr. Douglas L. Packer at the Heart Rhythm Society Scientific Session, May 10, 2018, Boston, MA.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiovascular Care Team, Pericardial Disease, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Pericardial Disease, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure

-Keywords: ESC Congress, ESC18, Anticoagulants, Arrhythmias, Cardiac, Atrial Fibrillation, Catheter Ablation, Drug Therapy, Heart Arrest, Hemorrhage, Pericardial Effusion, Pulmonary Veins, Quality-Adjusted Life Years, Quality of Life, Stroke
+Keywords: ESC Congress, ESC18, Anti-Arrhythmia Agents, Anticoagulants, Arrhythmias, Cardiac, Atrial Fibrillation, Catheter Ablation, Costs and Cost Analysis, Drug Therapy, Heart Arrest, Heart Failure, Hemorrhage, Pericardial Effusion, Pulmonary Veins, Quality-Adjusted Life Years, Quality of Life, Stroke

 < Back to Listings